-- Taking responsibility for the security of ICT systems and electronic data they use or have access to. - Modelling good online behaviours. - Maintaining a professional level of conduct in their personal use of technology. - Having an awareness of online safety issues. - Reporting concerns in line with the school's reporting procedure. - Where relevant to their role, ensuring online safety is embedded in their teaching of the curriculum.
+- Maintaining an understanding of this policy - Implementing this policy consistently - Taking responsibility for the security of ICT systems and electronic data they use or have access to. - Modelling good online behaviours. - Maintaining a professional level of conduct in their personal use of technology. - Having an awareness of online safety issues. - Reporting concerns in line with the school's reporting procedure. - Where relevant to their role, ensuring online safety is embedded in their teaching of the curriculum.